Manvendra18/odin-recipes/README.md

 This project is part of The Odin Project curriculum.

-Skills demonstrated:
+In this project I demonstrated:
-- Basic HTML
+- Basic HTML structure
+- Creating multiple pages
+- Linking pages together
+- Using images and lists
-- Git workflow
+- Git and GitHub workflow
-- Repository setup